The American Megatrends BIOS Update process is the second part of in the series on the AMIBIOS.

-The image below is from the AMI web site, and shows you how to identify whether your home computer has a native AMI approved motherboard or not:
+The image below is from the AMI web site, and shows you how to identify whether your home computer has a native AMI approved motherboard or not.

 If the AMIBID utility fails, go to the CPUID (Opens New Window) web page, download and install the CPU-Z tool.
 This is another motherboard identification utility.

 From the example above, this computer has an AMIBIOS, but it is not an AMI motherboard.
-In this instance, the home computer user would visit the ASRack web site and search for the BIOS update for the ALive motherboard.
+In this instance, the home computer user must visit the ASRack web site and search for the BIOS update for the ALive motherboard.

-Click OK if this disclaimer appears:
+Click OK if this disclaimer appears.

-Click the Flash Button.
-The Process tab will be displayed to show you the update BIOS process in action:
+Click the Flash Button The Process tab will be displayed to show you the update BIOS process in action.

 When the process is complete, exit the Flash Utility and Restart Your Computer (if it doesn't restart for you).

-Also refer to the AMIBIOS Support web page if further support is required.
+Your BIOS is now updated to the latest version.
+Refer to the AMIBIOS Support web page if further support is required.

-Don't forget to take a look at Part 1 of this tutorial series, which introduces your to the BIOS concept, AMIBIOS beep error codes and the BIOS Setup Utility.
+Don't forget to take a look at part 1 of this tutorial series, which introduces your to the BIOS concept, AMIBIOS beep error codes and the BIOS Setup Utility.